What is Personal Services Income (PSI) in Australia? The Complete Guide

 PSI vs Business Income

 Not all income is PSI.
-Here’s the difference:
+The key difference is how the income is generated:

-For example, if you’re a software developer hired to write code based on your expertise, that’s PSI.
-If you run a firm that delivers a software solution with multiple staff and infrastructure, that’s business income.
+For example, if you are a software developer hired to write code based on your expertise, that is PSI.
+If you run a firm that delivers a software solution with multiple staff and infrastructure, that is business income.

 How to Work Out If You Earn PSI